What is a template logo?

 Depending on the rights of the artwork used in the logo template, you may not be able to trademark your logo.
 Even purchased artwork has copyright and trademark limitations in the fine print.
 DO NOT buy a logo if provide copyright and trademark information is not clearly provided for you.
 You are setting yourself up to have the design taken out from under you.

 I have worked with far too many small businesses cleaning up the mess made by a poor branding foundation to be silent on this issue.
-It is an expensive (investing in new printed items) and time consuming process.
-As a very budget conscious person, I urge you to set aside money and invest in a proper and strategic brand for your business.
+It is an expensive (investing in new printed items) and time-consuming process.
+As a very budget-conscious person, I urge you to set aside money and invest in a proper and strategic brand for your business.
 The branding packages I offer provide you with a toolkit of branding items that you can take and use yourself or budget shop for vendors with.
-Invest in the solid foundation.
+Invest in a solid foundation.
 You can thank me later.